sony/nmos-cpp/Documents/Dependencies.md

   -DWERROR:BOOL="0"
 ```

-Then, open and build the generated cpprestsdk Visual Studio Solution.
+Then, open and build the INSTALL project in the generated cpprestsdk Visual Studio Solution.

+Note: Depending on the current user permissions, Visual Studio may need to be run with administrator privileges in order to install C++ REST SDK.

 Or on the Developer command line:
 ```